kimsh02/awns-rpi5/README.md

 - Must have two columns with headers specifying latitude and longitude and in that order.

-- See `tests/csv` directory for examples.
+- A `tests/csv` directory is included in this repo providing test CSV files.

 ### TSP Output